Azure/bicep-reps/active/0002-centalized-mgmt-resource-types-provider-versions.md

 ### Deciding if `sys` is a compile time import or a resource types provider package

 It is possible to think of `sys` more like a compile-time namespace import rather than a provider, since all it contains are some built-in functions.
 We used to share the keyword import between providers and imports, but now that we changed the keyword for providers, at some point we will need to update the implementation for sys to make it a compile-time import.
 This is out of scope of this REP however.

+### Implicit import of provider identifiers to global scope

+In the current impementation two provider identifiers are implicitly imported: `sys` and `az`, their types are available in the global scope and the author doesn't neeed to dereference types using the identifier (i.e. `resourceGroup() vs az.resourceGroup()`).
+A prior version of this proposal introduced the concept of `importProviderByDefault` to allow users to appy the aforementioned behavior on other providers.
+This is out of scope for this proposal and is not advised since pollution of the global namespace makes the code harder to read.